 When necessary, the Work Experience trainer and the Work Experience specialist can simultaneously work with a customer for up to five hours.

-VR cannot pay for a Work Experience training longer than 12 weeks for each Work Experience Placement unless there is a vocational need and the additional training time is approved by a VR Supervisor.
-Any request to change the Work Experience Training service description, process and procedure, or the outcomes required for payment must be documented and approved by the VR director, using the VR3472, Contracted Service Modification Request form, before the change is implemented.
+VR cannot pay for a Work Experience Training longer than 12 weeks for each Work Experience Placement unless there is a vocational need and the additional training time is approved by a VR Supervisor.

-14.4.2 Process and Procedure
+14.4.2 Work Experience Training Process and Procedure

 Work Experience training can be authorized for a customer based on the amount of assistance, supervision, and/or monitoring a customer needs to meet a Work Experience site's expectations.
-VR counselors determine when Work Experience training is needed and the number of hours to be included in the service authorization.
+VR counselors determine when Work Experience Training is needed and the number of hours to be included in the service authorization.

-If Work Experience training is authorized by VR, the VR1600, Work Experience Referral, is completed by the VR counselor and sent to the provider.
+The VR counselor with input from the customer, work site and Work Experience trainer, identifies on the VR1600; Work Experience Referral or the services authorization comment line:

+the goals to be addressed with the customer; and

+how the Work Experience Training can be delivered (in person and/or a combination of remote and in-person training).

+When additional goals are identified, the Work Experience trainer adds them to the VR1604, Work Experience Training Report.
+An updated service authorization may identify the method (in-person, combination) Work Experience Training is to be provided when the customer’s circumstances are different than what was anticipated when the referral was completed.

+Note the VR counselor will consult with their supervisor before approving remote training.

-The Work Experience site , the customer, the VR counselor, and the Work Experience trainer should be involved in the training plan to identify the goals to be addressed on the VR1600, Work Experience Referral, and the VR1604, Work Experience Training Report.
-The Work Experience trainer can add goals and areas of focus to meet the customer's needs in consultation with the VR counselor throughout the Work Experience.
+The Work Experience trainer provides the training as identified on the referral, service authorization and by the goals on the VR1600 and VR1604.
+The Work Experience trainer records the customer's abilities and challenges as well as observations and recommendations related to the Work Experience Training goals on the VR1604, Work Experience Training Report.
+Only one Work Experience trainer can document on the VR1604.
+When a service authorization approves a premium to be purchased with the Work Experience Training the applicable requirements outlined in the VR-SFP Chapter 20: Premiums must be followed.

-The Work Experience trainer records the customer's abilities and challenges as well as observations and recommendations related to the Work Experience Training goals on the VR1604, Work Experience Training Report.The provider must submit a complete and accurate VR1604, Work Experience Training Report, with the invoice.
+The provider must submit a complete and accurate VR1604, Work Experience Training Report, with the invoice.
 Once the form and invoice have been approved by the VR counselor, the invoice is paid.

-14.4.3 Outcomes Required for Payment
+14.4.3 Work Experience Training Outcomes Required for Payment

-The Work Experience trainer will:
+The Work Experience trainer must: